 ► Audio Guide

-The optional audio guide delves deeper into selected works of art.
+The optional audio guide delves deeper into selected works of art with commentary by curators and conservators; Gary Tinterow, director of the MFAH; and local artists, including poet Nick Flynn and painter Francesca Fuchs.
 Offered in both English and Spanish.
 Included in the ticket price, based on availability.
 Audio-guide players are located at the exhibition entrance.

 ► Exhibition Admission